romayneeastmond/mongodb-react-nextjs-mui-demo/README.markdown

 # MongoDB, React Next.js, and Material UI Demo

 A MongoDB, React Next.js, and Material UI project that shows basic Create, Retrieve, Update, and Delete (CRUD) operations.
+The Next.js generated API endpoints are decorated using [Swagger](http://mongodb-react-nextjs-mui-demo.vercel.app/).
+In another repository this API functionality has been replaced with [Serverless AWS Lambda functions running on Express](https://github.com/romayneeastmond/serverless-aws-lambda-express-mongodb/).

 ## How to Use